modabas/ModEndpoints/README.md

 }
 ```

-### Response mapping for WebResultEndpoint

-Default mapping behaviour is:
-- For an [endpoint without a response model](./samples/ShowcaseWebApi/Features/Books/DeleteBook.cs), return HTTP 204 No Content.
-- For an endpoint with a response model, return HTTP 200 OK with response model as body.

-For both cases, response HTTP status code can be changed by [calling 'Produces' extension method during configuration](./samples/ShowcaseWebApi/Features/Books/CreateBook.cs) with one of the following status codes:
-- StatusCodes.Status200OK,
-- StatusCodes.Status201Created,
-- StatusCodes.Status202Accepted,
-- StatusCodes.Status204NoContent,
-- StatusCodes.Status205ResetContent

-For implementing custom response mapping for an endpoint:
-- Create an IResultToResponseMapper implementation,
-- Add it to dependency injection service collection with a string key during app startup,
-- Apply ResultToResponseMapper attribute to endpoint classes that will be using custom mapper.
-Use service registration string key as Name property of attribute.

 ### Route groups

 By default, all endpoints are mapped under root route group.
 It is possible to define route groups similar to using 'MapGroup' extension method and to map Minimal Apis under said group.
 Since endpoints are configured by endpoint basis in the 'Configure' method of each endpoint, the approach is a little different than regular Minimal Apis, but these are still Minimal Api route groups and can be configured by any extension method of RouteGroupConfigurator.
-Route groups are also subject to auto discovery and registration like endpoints.
+Route groups are also subject to auto discovery and registration, similar to endpoints.

 - [Create a route group implementation](./samples/ShowcaseWebApi/Features/FeaturesRouteGroup.cs) by inheriting RouteGroupConfigurator and implementing 'Configure' method,
 - Configuration of each route group implementation starts with calling MapGroup method with a route pattern prefix.
 The return of 'MapGroup' method, a RouteGroupBuilder instance, can be used to further customize the route group like a regular Minimal Api route group.